opensearch-project/documentation-website/_observing-your-data/ad/security.md

 ### Selecting remote indexes with fine-grained access control

-To use a remote index as a data source for a detector, see [Authentication flow]({{site.url}}{{site.baseurl}}/search-plugins/cross-cluster-search/#authentication-flow) in [Cross-cluster search]({{site.url}}{{site.baseurl}}/search-plugins/cross-cluster-search/).
+To use a remote index as a data source for a detector, see the setup steps in [Authentication flow]({{site.url}}{{site.baseurl}}/search-plugins/cross-cluster-search/#authentication-flow) in [Cross-cluster search]({{site.url}}{{site.baseurl}}/search-plugins/cross-cluster-search/).
 You must use a role that exists in both the remote and local clusters.
 The remote cluster must map the chosen role to the same username as in the local cluster.

 ---